ziotom78/lezioni-astronomia/tomasi-astro2-lezione-05.md

     E_r = \frac{(I\omega)^2}{2I} = \frac{L^2}{2I} = \frac{\hbar^2 J(J+1)}{2I}.
     \]

-# Gas and Dust

 -   If there is a permanent dipole, the selection rule ΔJ = −1 applies.
 A transition between rotational energy levels of CO therefore generates lines (ν > 115 GHz).

+# Gas and Dust

+-   However, H₂ has **no permanent dipole**, so it does not emit lines
--   **But this does not apply to H₂**, which has only a weak quadrupole with selection rule ΔJ = −2.

--   This generates weak emission around 10 µm, however covered by dust.
+-   H₂ has a weak quadrupole with selection rule ΔJ = −2 that generates weak emission around 10 µm (covered by dust emission 🙁)

--   It is easier to study the emission of other molecules, less abundant but with stronger lines (CO, CH, OH, CS, C₃H₂…).
+-   It’s easier to study the emission of less abundant molecules with stronger lines (CO, CH, OH, CS, C₃H₂…).

 ::: notes